 Mentor a Young Guy

-The BASICS
+The Basics

-What is a menslink Mentor?
+What is a Menslink mentor?

 Being able to give up a little bit of your time and then be prepared to go on with it.
 That’s the starting point.
 And to be fair dinkum, it’s two years of small commitments that could matter so much.
 We’re talking as little as 2 hours a fortnight – less time than you might spend watching a footy match.